 - Repetitive stress injuries

 Each person’s injury and recovery time are unique, so there’s no single way to cope with a workplace injury.
-Depending on the severity of your injury, pre-settlement funding could help you during your road to recovery while you wait for your case to settle.
+Depending on the severity of your injury, pre-settlement funding could make a huge difference while you wait for your workplace injury lawsuit to settle.

 Financial Assistance When You’ve Been Injured at Work

-With a long recovery process, you might need financial assistance that includes pre-settlement funding and much more.
-In addition to pre-settlement funding, there are other resources that you may want to consider to help you throughout your injury:
+With a long recovery process, you may need financial assistance that includes pre-settlement funding to help make ends meet.
+In addition to pre-settlement funding, there are other resources that you may want to consider to help you throughout your recovery:

-- Government Disability – If you are unable to work for more than a year, then you could be eligible for SSDI (Social Security Disability Insurance).
-While the benefit could be nearly $1,500/month, you must qualify for this and there is a five question process to see if your injury qualifies to receive the disability benefit.
+- Government Disability.
+If you’re unable to work for more than a year, you may be eligible for SSDI (Social Security Disability Insurance).
+While the benefit could be nearly $1,500/month, you must be eligible.
+There is a five-question process to see if your injury qualifies to receive disability benefits.

-- Workers Compensation Insurance – Workers compensation insurance (often referred to as “workers comp”) is a key part of financial assistance when you have been injured.
+- Workers Compensation Insurance.
+Workers’ compensation insurance (often referred to as “workers comp”) is a key part of the available financial assistance when you’re injured.
 Workers comp can cover all medical expenses and even lost income.
-Keep in mind that workers comp does not cover “pain and suffering” which is why you often have to file a lawsuit to get full restitution for your injury.
+Keep in mind that workers comp doesn’t cover “pain and suffering,” which is why you often have to file a lawsuit to get full restitution for your injury.
 Be sure to learn the ins and outs of whether there’s workers’ compensation insurance in place at your job that could help.

-- Accident Insurance – Some employers offer additional accident insurance benefits to help their employees.
+- Accident Insurance.
+Some employers offer additional accident insurance benefits to help their employees.
 This could be a source of financial assistance for you during your time of need.
-If you signed up for a type of supplemental insurance provided by an insurance company such as Aflac or Prudential, make sure they are aware of your injury and expenses so you can receive the benefits due you.
+If you signed up for a type of supplemental insurance provided by an insurance company such as Aflac or Prudential, make sure the company is aware of your injury and expenses so you can receive your entitled benefits.

-When you suffer an injury at the workplace, whether that is on a construction site or even in an office, it is important to have as many sources of financial assistance as possible to ease the burden on you and your loved ones.
+When you suffer an injury at the workplace, whether on the road for business travel or simply in an office, it’s important to have as many sources of financial assistance as possible to ease the burden on you and your loved ones.